1coderookie/BSB-LPB-LAN_EN/docs/chap01.md

 |Pin 12 | SS (Slave Select) | D08 |

 If no further component connected via SPI (e.g. LAN shield, card reader) is used, the connection of "SS" (SlaveSelect, DUE pin 12 = D08 at ESP8266) can be omitted.
-In case of the use of SS the connection can also be made to another pin than pin 12, the corresponding pin must be defined accordingly in the file *BSB_lan_config.h*.
+In case of the use of SS the connection can also be made to another pin than pin 12, the corresponding pin must be defined accordingly in the file *BSB_LAN_config.h*.
 In this case, however, it must be ensured that the pin to be used is not one of the protected pins and is not used elsewhere.
 It is therefore recommended to leave it at the default setting (pin 12).

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/Wemos_SPI.jpg">